osrf/gazebo_tutorials/install/tutorial_4-0.md

   ***Bullet Support***

   [Bullet](http://code.google.com/p/bullet/) version 2.82 is needed for Gazebo 4.0.
 In an Ubuntu system (precise - trusty) the OSRF repo can be used to install the proper package.
-Be sure to follow Step 2 in the [Ubuntu Debs section above](http://gazebosim.org/wiki/1.9/install#Ubuntu_Debians) to configure your computer to accept software from packages.osrfoundation.org
+Be sure to follow Step 2 in the [Ubuntu Debs section above](http://gazebosim.org/tutorials?tut=install&cat=get_started#Ubuntu) to configure your computer to accept software from packages.osrfoundation.org

         sudo apt-get update
         sudo apt-get install libbullet2.82-dev

    ***Simbody Support***

    [Simbody](https://simtk.org/home/simbody/) version 3.3 is supported for Gazebo version 2.0.0 and later.
-In an Ubuntu system (precise - saucy) the OSRF repo can be used to install the proper package.
-Be sure to follow Step 2 in the [Ubuntu Debs section above](http://gazebosim.org/wiki/1.9/install#Ubuntu_Debians) to configure your computer to accept software from packages.osrfoundation.org
+In an Ubuntu system (precise - trusty) the OSRF repo can be used to install the proper package.
+Be sure to follow Step 2 in the [Ubuntu Debs section above](http://gazebosim.org/tutorials?tut=install&cat=get_started#Ubuntu) to configure your computer to accept software from packages.osrfoundation.org

         sudo apt-get update
         sudo apt-get install libsimbody-dev